 Lithium carbonate, the treatment for manic-depressive disorders, is structurally different from lithium orotate.
 Lithium orotate offers neuroprotective effects, immune system support, and positive effects on liver, cardiovascular, thyroid, and immune function.
 If you suffer from an autoimmune disease such as rheumatoid arthritis or lupus, you should speak with your healthcare professional before taking lithium supplements.
 While lithium is a natural element, it has been known to cause reactions in some people.

 Zinc is necessary for bone health and is vital for the immune system.
 Zinc deficiency causes atrophy of the thymus, reduction in white blood cells, and susceptibility to infection.
 Males who are zinc deficient can experience hypogonadism and low testosterone levels.
 Zinc is also important for growth hormone activity.
 One of the major, nutritional benefits of zinc is its antioxidant activity.
+I recommend Global Healing Center's Zinc Fuzion™, a plant-based blend of zinc orotate, mushroom-derived zinc, and basil-derived copper, combined in the perfect ratio to ensure you get the maximum therapeutic value.

 Calcium supplements get credit for supporting skeletal health.
 Among them, calcium orotate is the most effective.
 Small servings of calcium orotate can be effective for promoting skin health and supporting normal blood pressure.
 If you’re looking for a calcium orotate supplement, IntraCal™ contains both calcium and magnesium orotate.
 Without magnesium, calcium can cause nerves to be over-activated, over-contracted, and tense.